Industry Task Force

 Resilient Cities - SMI_Howden graphic MAY .jpg

-Joint Global Partnership Launched by the Sustainable Markets Initiative, Howden and Resilient Cities Network
+Joint Global Strategic Partnership Launched by the Sustainable Markets Initiative, Howden and Resilient Cities Network

-The partnership will address urban climate change vulnerabilities and explore how insurance can be incorporated into climate resilience solutions to support city resiliency
+The strategic partnership will address urban climate change vulnerabilities and explore how insurance can be incorporated into climate resilience solutions to support city resiliency.

-Sustainable Markets Initiative Insurance Task Force (ITF) launches global pledge for sustainable supply chains
+Sustainable Markets Initiative Insurance Task Force Insurance Task Force launches global pledge for sustainable supply chains

 A key feature of the insurance sector is its role as an ‘enabler’, providing services across the whole of the global economy, with every home and business reliant on a range of insurance products.
 As an industry, insurers are making progress with reducing the carbon footprint of their direct operations, incentivising customers to reduce environmental impact and supporting them through the transition.

-The ITF’s Global Supply Chain Pledge, led by Direct Line Group and AXA XL aims to drive greater sustainability across insurance industry supply chains.
+The Insurance Task Force's Global Supply Chain Pledge aims to drive greater sustainability across insurance industry supply chains.

-13 major insurers and brokers have signed the commitment to take action and support their supply chain partners to make the green transition.
+Twelve major insurers and brokers have signed the commitment to take action and support their supply chain strategic partners to make the green transition.
 Signatories have made a commitment to take into account the emissions within their direct supply chain by focusing on three key actions:

 1. Encouraging and helping suppliers to set meaningful sustainability targets with an ultimate goal of adopting Paris-aligned Net Zero Targets: insurers and brokers will, during procurement processes and then through ongoing engagement with suppliers, encourage supplier firms to set meaningful sustainability targets with the ultimate goal of adopting Net Zero Targets – for example, a 50% reduction in global emissions by 2030 in advance of reaching Net Zero by no later than 2050.